borg286/sevtech/README.md

 * A great early Age 5 power generation is Advanced Generators.
 You can make Low Grade Charcoal in Kilns, mill it up with a horse powered millstone and then pump into a Syngas producer, use the Syngas in a Gas Turbine Generator and you get 1k+ RF/t easily.

+* Alternately, an Advanced Generators Heat Exchanger with a single heat exchanger is sufficient to power an Immersive Tech Steam Turbine/Alternator setup with little water/lava required.
+At this stage, the RFTools pump is available which can pump large amounts of fluids which can easily supply the setup.
+The Alternator can only connect to IE wiring but IE connectors can connect to Mekanism Universal power cables.
+The major cost for the setup is the amount of steel required for the turbine/alternator setup.

 ## Ore Processing

 * Mekanism Metallurgic infusers have a 1:5 tin to copper ratio for making bronze